MiamiOH-CSE274/Portfolio/README.md

 Dangling pointer: After you `delete` dynamically allocated memory, the pointer that was pointing to that memory still points to the same address, but there is no longer any usefull data there anymore, so that pointer needs to be reassigned before it can be used after a `delete`.

-Destructor: A function in a C++ class that is automatically called when you are done with the object, it is used to free up any memory that was created by the class thoughout its lifetime with the `new` operator.
+Destructor: A function in a C++ class that is automatically called when you are done with the object, it is used to free up any memory that was created by the class thoughout its lifetime with the `new` operator by using the `delete` operator.
 Java doesnt need them because Java has automatic Garbage Collection, meaning that any data that isnt being used any more will eventually be freed by the JVM for later use.

 5 - Create collection classes using templates in C++
 ----